 Frequently Asked Questions

-WHAT MAKES MASON-McBRIDE, INC., DIFFERENT FROM OTHER PROVIDERS OF RISK MANAGEMENT, GROUP BENEFITS, OR FINANCIAL SERVICES?
+WHAT MAKES MASON-McBRIDE DIFFERENT FROM OTHER PROVIDERS OF RISK MANAGEMENT, GROUP BENEFITS, OR FINANCIAL SERVICES?

 WHAT MAJOR TRENDS SHOULD BUSINESSES EXPECT OVER THE NEXT 12-18 MONTHS?

 We will continue to witness consolidation of insurance companies.
 The industry will see continued emphasis on risk and loss control.
 Employers will experience continuing price/cost pressures from medical providers, as well as an increase in program utilization.
 The availability of Health Savings Accounts creates a new opportunity for employers to restructure their health care programs.
 We can assist in determining the feasibility of implementing such a program.

 HOW OFTEN SHOULD A COMPANY REVIEW ITS INSURANCE AND FINANCIAL SERVICES PROGRAMS?

 At a minimum, on an annual basis.
 However, we encourage clients to analyze their programs more frequently as events and exposures dictate.

 WHAT ARE THE MOST IMPORTANT ELEMENTS OF A SOUND FINANCIAL AND INVESTMENT PLAN?

 A thorough integration of a client’s legal, tax, insurance, and financial strategies ensures a healthy plan that links compatible overall objectives.